© 2020 All rights reserved The Holler, LLC

 We Improve your cpc and cro

-Conversion rate optimization (CRO) is the system by which advertisers increase the number of users who make the desired decision when visiting a website.
+Conversion rate optimization (CRO) is the system by which advertisers /marketers increase the number of users who make the desired decision when following a sales funnel.
 This could mean they buy a shirt, take a survey, or fill out a form.
 CRO involves finding out how to move leads through a site and taking the desired actions.

 Increasing traffic is a marketing strategy but that is only half the battle.
 It’s not enough to get traffic, the goal is to keep the visitors within the site and transform them from mere visitors to customers.
 Once the first purchase is completed, the next goal is to convert them into repeat buyers.